LucasDelfino92/morrowindsharp/mwtools.md

   - The version I'm hosting on MediaFire can be downloaded from [**xEdit's Discord**](https://discordapp.com/invite/5t8RnNQ) under **xedit-builds**, called **xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL.7z**.
 Both the folder and the .exe have been renamed to TES3View in order for the tool to work for Morrowind.
 - [**TESTool**](https://en.uesp.net/wiki/Tes3Mod:TESTool): TESTool is a mod management, repair and cleaning utility.
 - [**TESAME**](http://wiki.theassimilationlab.com/mmw/TESAME): The Elder Scrolls Advanced Mod Editor is a tool used by both modders and players that can clean dirty mods, and merge any two mods.
+- [**tes3cmd**](http://wiki.theassimilationlab.com/mmw/TES3cmd): tes3cmd is a command-line tool which is used for examining and modifying TES3 plugins in various ways.
+It can also create a patch for various problems and merge leveled lists.
+Most importantly, it can be used to clean plugins. **Note that unlike the other tools listed here, tes3cmd cannot be run through Mod Organizer 2**.

 ## SETTING UP TOOLS IN MOD ORGANIZER 2